tay2501/AI-Task-Notify-Hook/docs/source/usage.rst

 .. code-block:: console

-   $ aitask-notify-hook "Task Complete" "Your task has finished successfully"
+   $ AI-Task-Notify-Hook "Task Complete" "Your task has finished successfully"

 Custom App Name and Timeout
 ---------------------------